 And he blessed you best of all

-“Shane and Dixie” is an upbeat song with a memorable chorus about a pair of two-bit crooks who can’t get their shit together, fall into violent argument and end up one member short.
+“Shane and Dixie” is an upbeat song with a memorable chorus about a pair of two-bit crooks who can’t get their shit together, fall into violent arguments and end up one member short.
 In contrast to those that God blessed in “King of Bohemia,” these are a pair that neither God nor anyone else has much use for.
 “Mingus Eyes” is another very sensual number with sharp guitar cuts, solid toms and an intricate mix of instrumentation.
 The narrator is a guy who tries to adopt a pose to get the girl, but never quite pulls it off:

 I never had the squint of James Dean